cmudrc/search-engineering-design/_pages/contribute.md

 # Contributing
 Want to help develop this website?
 Contribute on our [GItHub page](https://github.com/cmccomb/search-design-journals).

-# Mind the gap
-If we missed something, please help us out by [filling in some data](#google-survey).

 # Contact
 Email Chris McComb by clicking [here](mailto:mccomb@psu.edu).